ksaveljev/ksaveljev.github.io/_posts/2014-11-18-learn-from-hackage-the-beginning.md

 The problem comes after you finish with those books and resources.
 What now?
 Pretty much every single time it is answered with something like *"you need to start coding your own project(s)"* or *"you could contribute to some open source project"*.
 Both of these suggestions are 100% correct but not all of us can easily go and start doing something or contributing to some project.

 I am one of those eager to learn but not really knowing what projects to work on or which open source project to contribute to.
-I look for different tutorials and articles which come up from time and I learn a lot from them.
+I look for different tutorials and articles which come up from time to time and I learn a lot from them.
 But for some reason I cannot work on something of my own.
 And I really want to.

 Looking at the great [Code Deconstructed](https://www.youtube.com/watch?v=FEFETKhhq8w&list=PLxj9UAX4Em-IBXkvcC3MycLlcxyoi7v8B) series on YouTube I thought that it might be a good idea to start something similar.
 I thought it might help to learn a bit more if I go through some small projects on Hackage and try learning a thing or two from them.
 And sharing the knowledge with the others along the way.
 I am no good with screencasting, so I decided to go with blog posts.